moderndatacompany/dataos.info/docs/resources/stacks/scanner.md

 The Scanner job connects with the following DataOS components and stores the extracted metadata to Metis DB:

-- **Poros**: To scan and publish data-pipeline metadata (workflow-related information, execution history, and execution states).
+- **Collation-Service**: To scan and publish data-pipeline metadata (workflow-related information, execution history, and execution states).
+For historical data such as pods and logs, and data processing stacks such as Flare, Benthos, etc., to collect metadata about jobs information and source and destinations.
-- **Icebase**: To retrieve information from data profiles (descriptive statistics for datasets) and data quality tables (quality checks for your data along with their pass/fail status).
-- **Gateway service:** To scan query usage-related data and harvests required insights such as (heavy datasets, popular datasets, datasets most associated together, etc.).
+- **Gateway service**: To retrieve information from data profiles (descriptive statistics for datasets) and data quality tables (quality checks for your data along with their pass/fail status).
+To scan query usage-related data and harvest required insights such as (heavy datasets, popular datasets, datasets most associated together, etc.).
-- **Heimdall:** To scan information about the users present in the DataOS environment, their descriptions, and images.
+- **Heimdall**: To scan information about the users present in the DataOS environment, their descriptions, and images.
 All this user information will be available on Metis UI.
+- **Pulsar Service**: To keep listening to the messages being published on it from various other services/stacks.

 A continuous running service within the DataOS environment keeps track of newly created or updated datasets/topics/pipelines(workflows).
 With this information about the changed entity, it creates a reconciliation Scanner YAML with filters to include only the affected entity.
 This Scanner workflow will extract the metadata about the entity and update the target metastore.
 <aside class="callout">